OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ### When my subscription is about to expire, can I extend it?

 The only way that you can extend your subscription is to do valid developer activity.
-If you are using this subscription for only word processing or spreadsheets, and you are not creating and testing custom solutions, your subscription will expire and eventually be deleted.
+If you are using this subscription for only word processing or spreadsheets, and you are not developing custom solutions, your subscription will expire and eventually be deleted.

 When your subscription is about to expire, you will receive an email reminder as well as yellow and red warning notifications in your Office 365 Dashboard that contain instructions for how to extend your subscription.